atharvanaphade/gatsby-blog-netlify-cms/content/blog/2022-10-14-samsung-seminconductor-institute-of-research-bangalore-interview-experience-for-software-engineer.md

   * This round was positive and I managed to proceed to the next round.
 * 2nd Technical Interview

   * This was a particularly difficult interview for me, as the interview was focused on OS and memory management in C/C++.
 I would suggest reading GFG about the same.
-Here are some articles which you should go through :-
+Here are some articles which you should go through before the interview :-

     1. [Memory Layout of C program](https://www.geeksforgeeks.org/memory-layout-of-c-program/)
     2. [Program Flow of a C Program](https://www.geeksforgeeks.org/how-does-a-c-program-executes/)